-Jaime Kasishke is a first time mom and personal trainer at Lifetime Fitness.
+Jaime is a first time mom and personal trainer at Lifetime Fitness.
 She received her Bachelor’s degree in Exercise Science from Truman State University.
+Jaime organized a team of employees at Lifetime fitness in 2019 for Strength in Numbers Initiative, gained financial support for St. Jude’s Ride for a Reason from 2016 to 2019, and organized The Big Event in 2008 to 2011 for residents and small business owners.
 Raised by a single parent with four siblings, she understands first-hand what a difference stretching a dollar can make to a household.
 During free moments, she can be found working out or playing with her pup.

 Haley graduated from the University of Arkansas with a business degree and works in accounting.
 She is happily married and is a mom of one.
 She loves to spend time with her family and enjoys exercising.
 Haley is looking forward to contributing to PDR’s vision and goals of assisting families in need while being environmentally conscious.

 Angelique moved to Oklahoma 20 years ago from the small town of Okriftel, Germany.
-Since her arrival to the states, she has received her Early Childhood degree, she has become a wife and mother to two children, and she has started her career as an early childhood educator.
-Angelique began working at Growing Kidz Child Development Center in 2005, where she continues to pursue her passion for the healthy development of Tulsa’s youth.
-Angelique has been an active member of the German-American society in Tulsa, and has taught various German language classes throughout the years.
+Since her arrival to the states, she has received her Early Childhood degree, she has become a wife and mother to three, and she has started her career as an early childhood educator.
+Angelique began working at Growing Kidz CDC in 2005, where she continues to pursue her passion for the healthy development of Tulsa’s youth.
+Angelique has been an active member of the German-American society, and has taught various German language classes.
 Angelique uses her free time to engage with her family and tend to her small family farm.
-Angelique is looking forward to contributing to Permanent Diaper Relief’s services and bettering the environment through reusable diapers.
+Angelique is looking forward to contributing to PDR’s services and bettering the environment.